12 of 312 results for "history"

 Video

-Charlie Chaplin: From the Workhouse to Global Superstar
+Charlie Chaplin and the Road to Global Superstardom

-In Charlie Chaplin: From the Workhouse to Global Superstar, host Kathleen Turner explores how Chaplin created his iconic character and became a global superstar.
+In Charlie Chaplin and the Road to Global Superstardom, host Kathleen Turner explores how Chaplin created his iconic character and became a global superstar.
 Drawing on his music hall roots and personal experiences of poverty, Chaplin's physical comedy revolutionized early cinema.
 This video is excerpted from BBC’s Icons: The Greatest Person of the 20th Century, a documentary series celebrating the achievements of the most influential figures of the era.

 Blog Post